 Over time, I realised that chasing after the latest and greatest tech is not a fair use of money and the excitement of owning that tech wears off quickly.
 I have an iPad that does what I want it to do.
 When it no longer can do what I want it to do, I will replace it.
 Likewise, I have no use for an Apple Watch.
 It does nothing I need doing.

 I don’t do illegal drugs; I never have.
 But I imagine doing drugs is a bit like buying new tech.
-Once the initial rush of the acquisition has worn off, the buyer is left with feeling down.
+Once the initial rush of the acquisition has worn off, the buyer is left feeling down.

 I plan on attending tomorrow’s event purely for information.
 I’m not very interested in what new thing Apple thinks we need our iPads.
 I am interested in learning about Apple’s new ARM processor-based devices and how Apple will transition from Intel.
-And I want to know dates.
+And I want to know the dates.
 My late 2013 iMac is ageing.
 It still works, but I am concerned that Big Sur won’t run.
 I will want a new iMac, but I don’t want to purchase an Intel Mac if ARM-based Macs are the next evolution of the Mac.

 Submitted for the 100DaysToOffload project.